mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 ```

 If each component were to know its place in the component tree, then it would
-easily be able to ensure that its configuration and initialization didn't
+easily be able to ensure that its configuration and initialization didn’t
 conflict with other components of the same type.
-If the `http` component sets up
+If the `http` component sets
-a command-line parameter to know what address to listen on, the two `http`
+up a command-line parameter to know what address to listen on, the two `http`
 components in that program would set up:

 ```